StarRocks/starrocks/docs/en/administration/FE_configuration.md

 #### jdbc_connection_pool_size

 - **Default:** 8
-- **Description:** The maximum capacity of the JDBC Connection Pool when accessing the JDBC Catalog.
+- **Description:** The maximum capacity of the JDBC connection pool for accessing JDBC catalogs.

 #### jdbc_minimum_idle_connections

 - **Default:** 1
-- **Description:** The minimum number of idle connections in the JDBC Connection Pool when accessing the JDBC Catalog.
+- **Description:** The minimum number of idle connections in the JDBC connection pool for accessing JDBC catalogs.

 #### jdbc_connection_idle_timeout_ms

+- **Unit**: ms
 - **Default:** 600000
-- **Description:** When accessing the JDBC Catalog, connections exceeding this time are considered idle.
-Unit: Millisecond.
+- **Description:** The maximum amount of time after which a connection for accessing a JDBC catalog times out.
+Timed-out connections are considered idle.